NICALab/SUPPORT/README.md

 Dataset for volumetric structured imaging of *penicillium* and calcium imaging of larval zebrafish can be downloaded from [Zenodo](https://doi.org/10.5281/zenodo.7330257).

 ## Contributors
-We are happy to help any questions or requests.
+We are happy to help with any questions or requests.
 Please contact to following authors to get in touch!
 * Minho Eom (djaalsgh159@kaist.ac.kr)
 * Seungjae Han (jay0118@kaist.ac.kr)